 Breastfeeding mothers need to keep track of many different things, and with “mom brain,” this can be difficult!
 If you want to keep track of what side your baby last nursed on, how long the baby ate for, how many ounces of pumped milk your baby drank, or when you last pumped, be sure to download a mobile app for your phone that tracks all of these things!
 You can also use a simple pen and paper to track your breastfeeding sessions.

 If you get these things ready while you’re still pregnant, you’ll be all set up for a successful start to your breastfeeding journey once your baby arrives.
-Remember, breastfeeding looks different for everyone, so be sure to give yourself some grace as you navigate this amazing journey with your new little one.
+Remember, breastfeeding looks different for everyone, so be sure to give yourself some grace as you navigate this amazing journey with your new baby.

 Meet Our KeaMommy Contributor: Kaitlyn Torrez